opensearch-project/documentation-website/_opensearch/rest-api/analyze-apis/perform-text-analysis.md

 #### Specify an index

-You can analyze text using an index's default analyzer or you can specify a different analyzer.
+You can analyze text using an index's default analyzer, or you can specify a different analyzer.

 The following request analyzes the provided text using the default analyzer associated with the `books` index: